needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Limitation:** Recording accumulation while anti-aliasing is enabled in HDRP may have unintended effects on image quality.

 **Workaround:** Disable anti-aliasing in HDRP before recording with Accumulation.
 Enable **Anti-aliasing** in Accumulation instead.

+#### Different Cameras with different Display targets lead to black output

+**Known issue:** Certain camera outputs are black when cameras have different TargetDisplays.
+This occurs when you set up recorders with **Targeted Camera** as the **Input Source**.
+The Game view triggers the render loop of all cameras that target the same Display number.
+If no Game view is configured for a specific Display number that is set on a Camera, it does not render.

+**Workaround:** Open another Game view and set it to the Display number that you need to capture.

+#### Impossible to capture multiple Game views at the same time

+**Known issue:** Recorder does not handle a configuration with mutiple Game views as **Input Source**.
+Recorder assumes that there is only one Game view and gets the one that has the focus at the moment the Editor enters the Play Mode.

+**Workaround:** Set the **Input Source** to **Targeted Camera** or **Render Texture Asset**.